This post may contain affiliate links. Click here to read my full disclosure.

 But if you only have the time or mental energy to do a few things for your finances, they’re not the ones I would pick.

-All in all, I’m a bit sad that Rockstar sold, but I understand ESI Money’s reasons for selling Rockstar Finance.
+I’m a bit sad that Rockstar sold, but I understand ESI Money’s reasons for selling Rockstar Finance.
 When you reach your goals and objectives and are ready to start a new chapter, it’s understandable to want to move on to other ventures.

-I’m glad we made a connection and I was able to learn what I did while the program was in place.
+I’m glad we made a connection, and I was able to learn what I did while the program was in place.
 So, ESI, cheers to you, my friend!
-Congratulations on a job well-done and I look forward to seeing what you’re up to next!
+Congratulations on a job well done, and I look forward to seeing what you’re up to next!

 Perfection Hangover can be crippling.
 Stop comparing yourself to others and start living your best life!
 That’s why PH exists!
 I want to encourage you to take control of your money, your blog, and your business.